Ambrevar/evil-special-modes/README.md

 	- `g` generally stands for "go" and is best used for movements.
 	- `z` is used for scrolling, folding, spell-checking and more.

-8. Macro and action keys (Work-in-progress, see below)
+8. Macro and action keys

 	- `@`, `q`
 	- `.`